ericpan17/express-passport-local-mysql/README.md

-This example demonstrates how to use [Express](http://expressjs.com/) and [Passport](http://passportjs.org/) and mysql to authenticate users using a username and password with [form-based authentication](https://en.wikipedia.org/wiki/HTTP%2BHTML_form-based_authentication).
+This example demonstrates how to use [Express](http://expressjs.com/) and [Passport](http://passportjs.org/) and mysql and twig as template to authenticate users using a username and password with [form-based authentication](https://en.wikipedia.org/wiki/HTTP%2BHTML_form-based_authentication).
 Use this example as a starting point for your own web applications.